-Reliability—Do they do what they say they’ll do?
-Are they aware of their competencies and limitations so that they don’t over promise?
-Are they able to deliver on commitments?
+- ENERGY EXCHANGE—What is the energy exchange between the two of you?
 Are you a priority for them?
 Are you a low priority for them?
 Either is fine as long as you know where you stand so that you’re not constantly getting hurt from false expectations.

 Life is always changing and so are relationships with people.
 There is a flow and when we allow the wisdom of our body to guide us as well as our mind, we can make safer choices.
 Teach about the circles to children so they learn these skills early-on.
 They’ll grow up to be pros with their circles of discerning trust of others.
 They’ll grow up to be resilient and wise, keeping themselves safe and healthy in an ever-changing world.

 Need a hand?
 I invite you to schedule your Free Clarity Call today.
 As a Somatic Healer and Clarity Coach, I help empower women to trust themselves through the wisdom of their body and intuition.
-Marriage wellness, narcissist relationship detox, career clarity, money receptivity and emotional/physical pain relief is accomplished through an integrated somatic process in person or over the phone.
+Marriage wellness, narcissist relationship detox, career clarity, money receptivity and emotional/physical pain relief is accomplished through an integrated somatic process over the phone.
 Discover your clear path to empowerment and joy now.
-Please feel free to forward this to friends.